 Philippians 4:13 says "I can do everything through him who gives me strength" and Ephesians 3:20 says Christ is "able to do immeasurably more than all we ask or imagine, according to his power that is at work within us."
 That tells me He is a God who is waiting to do the extraordinary—and what the world sees as impossible—through you.

 So what is that dream on your heart?
 To quit your drudgery job and start that ministry, fulltime?
 To write that book God has laid on your heart?
 To trust Him with that move across the country?
 To expand your business by incorporating biblical principles?
 If it is His call you are obeying and His glory you are seeking, then He is the one who will equip you and empower you to do what is beyond you.
 Ask God how you can step out in faith this year and show the world how capable He is.

-Don't end 2013 in the same place where you are now.
+Don't start 2014 in the same place you were at the end of last year.
 Listen for His call, obey His voice, ask Him how you can glorify Him and then step out in faith.
 A great adventure of thriving and living out His call on your life awaits.